i008/netwars/README.md

 - Scrape all netwars.pl topics and store raw html in sql/elastic
 - Parse all raw html files into meaningfull json files and index them in Elasticsearch
 - Monitor netwars.pl for changes ->  scrape -> (re)index
-- A scheduled job will look for changes on the front page, once a change is detected, job to parse and index it will be send to RQ and processed by the worker pool to be scraped and indexed in elasticsearch
+- A scheduled job will look for changes on the front page, once a change is detected, job to parse and index it will be send to RQ and processed by the worker pool.
 - Visualize and explore the data in Pandas and Kibana

 ## Data: